brgenzim/tmcrys/README.md

 	cpan install Getopt::Std
 	```

-and a modified version of the OB module (used for OB score calculation) that can be downloaded together with TMCrys.
-It requires the installation of BioPerl (http://bioperl.org/INSTALL.html) for running properly.
-BioPerl could also be installed during the installation of Bio::Tools::Protparam.
+You will also need a modified version of the OB module (used for OB-score calculation), it is downloaded together with TMCrys to tools directory.
+Please do not remove it.

+TMCrys requires an installed copy of BioPerl (http://bioperl.org/INSTALL.html) for running properly.
+BioPerl could also be installed during the installation of Bio::Tools::Protparam when installer ask about whether to install all modules.

+TMCrys was developed with R v3.4.1 and Perl v5.18.2.
+Lower versions may not work properly.

 ### Installing

 Download or clone git folder from https://github.com/tmcrys/tmcrys/
-If zipped, please unzip it to a folder.
+If downloaded as a compressed file, please uncompress it to a folder.

 Add $TMCRYS to the environmental variables with

 	`export TMCRYS=/path/to/tmcrys/folder`
 Or you may copy it to ~/.bashrc or ~/.profile or ~/.bash_profile according to your system settings.
-If you want to make it permanent, write `TMCRYS=/path/to/tmcrys/folder to /etc/environment
+If you want to make it permanent, write `TMCRYS=/path/to/tmcrys/folder to /etc/environment`

 ### Test